 Metals also generally have certain distinguishing physical properties that make them easy to identify and classify.

 Some main physical properties of metals are;

 - They are usually in the form of a solid at room temperature.

 - They are very good conductors of electricity and heat.

 - They mostly have a very high melting point.

-Chemical Properties of Metals Let us look at some of the chemical properties of metals as well.
+Chemical Properties of Metals Let us look at some chemical properties of metals as well.